NetworkwithJosh/IT-Project/MDM/Duo-MFA.md

 ## Examples
 - If you’re logging into your university email from a new laptop, you’ll type your password, then get a Duo push on your phone.
 You tap “Approve,” and access is granted.

+**Note:** Guiding the user through the process is very vital for the role of an IT Helpdesk agent working in IT.